knpuniversity/symfony/knpu/extra-form-theming/controlling-vars-with-finish-view.md

-# Controller Variables with finishView
+# Controlling Vars with finishView

 Question: can we control form *view* variables directly from inside `GenusFormType`?
 Of course!
 Use the Code->Generate menu, or Command+N on a Mac, click "Override Methods"